Current Students

 CUNY does not intend to use any iteration of Credit/No Credit during the winter or spring terms, though 12/6 colleges will be able to extend CR/NC to students in their second fall (winter) session.
 Instead, colleges have been invited to take this opportunity to reflect on their local grading policies and consider whether or not they wish to create or revise their local Pass/No Credit grading policies.
 Any policy updates that are submitted by colleges this semester or beyond will come through the CAPPR dashboard.

-Glossary of CUNY Baccalaureate Terms
+Glossary of CUNY BA Terms

 Academic Advisor: Academic advisors are CUNY BA staff members who advise students about the program’s degree requirements, rules, and regulations.